 Stilnovo Buonanotte Table Lamps

-Materials: Ochre yellow painted metal (iron) base.
-Adjustable ochre yellow metal quarter globes.
-White opal glass globe.
+Materials: Ochre-yellow painted round metal (iron) base.
+Adjustable ochre-yellow metal quarter globes eclipse style louvres.
+White opal glass globe lampshade.
 4 chrome rivets for the moving caps.
 Metal spring.
 Black plastic bottom plate.
 Bakelite E14 socket.

 Height: 19 cm / 15.74”